shinaaaa/ios_application/README.md

 It made my frist work in swift.

 So.
-It is very mess.
+It is very cheesy.

 I used Alamofire and SwiftyJson.